 A third common tax-equity structure is the sale-leaseback.
 As its name implies, it involves the sale of a project by a developer to a tax-equity investor, who simultaneously leases the project back to the developer.
 This structure is only available for investment tax credit transactions.

 In this structure, the tax-equity investor's basis for tax credit and depreciation purposes is the purchase price that it pays to acquire the project.
-Tax-equity's depreciable basis will be reduced by one-half of the amount of the tax credits.
+Tax equity's depreciable basis will be reduced by one-half of the amount of the tax credits.

 Both parts of the transaction still need to happen simultaneously.
 The extra three months makes sale-leasebacks an attractive option for developers who are not able to find a tax-equity investor during construction or pre-construction.
 The developer will recognise taxable gain on the sale of the project.
-Lease terms are typically 10-20 years.
+Lease terms are typically 10 to 20 years.
 The developer often has a purchase option to re-acquire the project for its then-fair market value when the lease ends.

 In sale-leaseback transactions, the indemnity coverage typically extends to all tax benefits, except for any loss owing to a fundamental structuring issue (e.g., the tax-equity investor not being respected as the owner of the project for tax purposes).
 If the sale occurs after the project is in service, the developer typically bears the risk that the transaction did not occur within the three-month deadline.

-II Interplay between debt and tax-equity
+II Interplay between debt and tax equity

 i Construction bridge facility

 The construction bridge facility will be repaid upon project completion by tax-equity financing and, if the developer wants to finance its portion of the cost of a project, by back-leverage debt.
-While it is not typical, in some cases, a tax-equity investor will also be a construction bridge facility lender, such that its construction bridge debt is repaid with tax-equity investment from the same provider.
+While it is not typical, in some cases, a tax-equity investor will also be a construction bridge facility lender, such that the construction bridge debt is repaid with tax-equity investment from the same provider.

 ii Back-leveraged facility